adityamujumdar/Smart-Dog-Collar-3000/README.md

 * Now, reboot the Pi with `sudo reboot`

-* We'll need the Python Library for Bluetooth communication to allow us to send and recieve data
+We'll need the Python Library for Bluetooth communication to allow us to send and recieve data

 `sudo apt-get install python-bluetooth`

+and we also need the GPIO Library:

+`sudo apt-get install python-rpi.gpio`